Meetings Booked Vs Meetings Attended: How to Stop the Drop

 - Send a Vidyard.

 Tim adds one final point to our checklist:

-Discovery isn’t just for fact-finding and uncovering pain.
+Discovery calls in sales aren’t just for fact-finding and uncovering pain.

 You should use discovery as another tool in your belt throughout the journey of getting your prospect to the meeting.

 “When closing, it’s important to use a different approach for each prospect.
 Your solution solves multiple problems.
 Pitch the prospect on the problem they’ve admitted they’re having.“